-- Description of the detection and imputation methods - Description of the evaluation methods - Evaluation results for the outliers detection method
+- Description of the detection and imputation methods. - Description of the evaluation methods. - Evaluation results for the outliers detection method. - Evaluation results for the imputation method.

 2 Content

 2.1 Description of the detection methods

 Each of the time series have specific domain properties and outliers.
 Although all the time series are energy domain related, each of them has different dynamics depending on different factors.
 The dynamics of time series can depend on economics, weather, logistics, etc. A customizable method is proposed to properly support outlier detection in different time series dynamics.